-My introduction to VR, full immersion spherical technology came about when I began researching the subject matter while finishing my thesis at American University.
+My introduction to VR/full immersion spherical technology came about when I began researching the subject matter while finishing my thesis at American University.
 The more I researched the possibilities, the more it seemed possible.
 I knew that the technology was being used for video games and that it was only a matter of time before it would be used for film.
 So I began researching into the phenomenon and looked for sources in Washington, DC that might be working on this technology.
 I learned that GXM was involved in technology solutions involving spherical imaging and were interested in showcasing some of the possibilities this technology had to offer.
 We spoke about the possibility of working on something together: the idea of using a film instead of standard images was discussed as a good avenue to experiment with the possibilities and to get people excited about the technology.
-So a perfect union was formed.
 Their technologists would consult me on the use of next generation spherical technology while I produced an exciting narrative to showcase it with.
-It was a win on both sides.
 The leadership at GXM were interested in funding the venture, having the foresight and courage to experiment with the potential of this future technology.
 Our result is the world’s first fully immersive, 360 degree spherical narrative film: Snake River.

 Emiliano Ruprah (Writer/Director)